Paqell Thiopaq O&G

-Shell partners to provide Paqell’s Thiopaq O&G process, an industry leading bio-desulphurisation technology.
-Naturally occurring bacteria is used to oxidize H2S into elemental sulphur, which can then be repurposed as fertilizer or for other refinery functions.
+Shell partners to provide Paqell’s Thiopaq O&G process, an industry-leading bio-desulphurisation technology.
+Naturally occurring bacteria is used to oxidise H2S into elemental sulphur, which can then be repurposed as fertiliser or for other refinery functions.
 Shell’s mix of technology and procedures can help gas processing facilities, refineries and other heavy industries meet compliance standards, maintain sustainable business practices, and improve profit margins.

 Higher Desulphurisation Standards than Ever Before

 With more stringent sulphur demands on industry, getting the most out of desulphurisation techniques and technologies is critical.
 The simplicity of the technology is based on a gas stream containing hydrogen sulphide contacting an aqueous mild caustic solution in an absorber.
 The H2S is captured as sulphite and stays in the solution to be converted into elemental sulphur by bacteria in the bioreactor.

 The resulting bio-sulphur can be landfill suitable in many countries, has agricultural applications, and can be repurposed into other common products.